 What type of player does the BCSPL focus on?

 The BCSPL is for highly motivated and committed elite level boys and girls playing U13 – U18.
 BCSPL players should aspire to play in the most competitive environment available, and to achieve their provincial, national, university, and/or professional playing potential.

 When and where do Fraser Valley Premier teams play?

 Regular Season play begins in Phase 1 with 14 games from February to June.
 BCSPL Championship play begins in Phase 2 with 8 games from September to November.
 Non-competition breaks occur in the programming during the Summer (July/August) and the Winter (December/January).
 For BCSPL Intake Program players, there will be a Transitional Mini-Season which runs from September to November.
 These players will then play a full season at U13 in the BCSPL starting in February.
 There is also a Whitecaps Showcase Tournament in the Spring and an Intake Team Festival in Fall.
-All Fraser Valley Premier home games are played in Langley, Abbotsford or Chilliwack and away games are played within the Lower Mainland, Vancouver Island and Thompson Okanagan.
+All Fraser Valley Premier home games are played in Langley, Abbotsford or Chilliwack and away games are played within the Lower Mainland, Vancouver Island, and Thompson Okanagan regions.

 Do Fraser Valley Premier teams stay overnight when traveling?

 As a guideline travel to Victoria will always be day trips unless a game is scheduled prior to 12pm or earlier.
 Travel to Kelowna will always be an overnight trip unless a game is scheduled at 3pm or later.
 The club may at times choose to schedule overnight stays outside of these parameters based on bus utilization, ferry sailings and, other scheduling factors.